kyhau/aws-notebook/DesignEdgeSecurity.md

 - Dedicated IP SSL is supported in ALL browsers, but cost extra.
 - SNI has no extra cost, but browsers need to support it.

-### Restricting S3 to CloudFront
-- By default, when using CloudFront with S3, CloudFront is optional, and S3 can be accessed directly.
-This can be changed by creating an OAI (Origin Access Identity).
-- OAI is a virtual identity.
-A distribution can be configured to use it, so when accessing S3, CloudFront assumes this identity.
-- How to configure CloudFront to use an OAI?
-  - Add the OAI to the bucket policy as the only READ entry.

 ### Field-level encryption
 - Field-level encryption allows you to securely upload user-submitted sensitive information to your web servers.
   The sensitive information provided by your clients is encrypted at **the edge closer to the user and remains encrypted**